Exploit-install/PSAttack-1/README.md

 1. It doesn't rely on powershell.exe.
 Instead it calls powershell directly through the dotNet framework.
 2. The modules that are bundled with the exe are encrypted.
 When PS>Punch starts, they are decrypted into memory.
 The unencrypted payloads never touch disk, making it difficult for most antivirus engines to catch them.

-Offensively, PS>Punch contains commands over 100 commands for Privilege Escalation, Recon and Data Exfilitration.
+Offensively, PS>Punch contains over 100 commands for Privilege Escalation, Recon and Data Exfilitration.
 It does this by including the following modules and commands:

 * [Powersploit](https://github.com/PowerShellMafia/PowerSploit)
   - Invoke-Mimikatz